SungHoHong2/Leetcode-Experiment/medium/Word_Ladder/README.md

 class Solution(object):
     def ladderLength(self, beginWord, endWord, wordList):
         # return 0 if the endWord is not in the wordList
-        # set the total length of the words
         # set the map to hold combination of words that can be formed
         # iterate the words from the input
             # check all possible combinations by iterating the total length of the word
                 # store the intermediate words as the key and append the word as the value
         # create and append the beginWord and the number of changes in the queue
-        # set a map to track the visited word
+        # set a hashset to track the visited word
         # start the BFS until it reaches the endWord
             # pop from the queue
             # check all possible combinations by iterating the total length of the word
-                # get the intermediate words for current word
-                # get all the possible candidates from the map
+                # get all the possible changes from the current word
                     # return the total number of changes if the word reached the goal
                     # if the converted word is not yet visited
                         # mark the converted word as visited